rajannpatel/ubuntupbx/README.md

 Use Multipass or LXD to create a Linux environment with the Google Cloud command line utility installed.

 ## Install dependencies from Ubuntu repositories. <img align="right" style="padding-left:10px" alt="Install" width="50" src="./images/icons8-software-installer-100.png" />

-Install FreePBX 17 on Ubuntu 24.04, with all open-source dependencies installed from Ubuntu's official repositories.

 Following the steps below will result in: